 What Level Of Vietnamese Are You Actually Aiming For?

-Before you get started with learning Vietnamese, you need to decide what kind of level in the language you’re actually aiming for.
+Before you get started with the difficult task of learning Vietnamese, you need to decide what kind of level in the language you’re actually aiming for.
 Many will simply state that they want to “become fluent” in the language.

 There aren’t any good and clear definitions as to what fluency really is, however.
 Do you want to come across as a native Vietnamese when you speak, or are you OK with just being conversational and making a few mistakes here and there?